amanp9711/railway-announcements-frontend/README.md

 Download the Railway-Announcements-Frontend.zip and unzip it

-Open the folder in any code editor and run command : npm install
+Open the unzipped folder in any code editor and run command : npm install

 Start the server  :  npm start